GTA-UFRJ/sensingbus/flushing/README.md

 ### Test the WiFi connection:

 ### Running flusher script:
 Step 1) Download the file flushing/fog_agent.py in the https://github.com/pedrocruz/sensing_bus.
-Run it.

 Step 2) Edit the file fog_agent.py.
 Edit the variable MEASUREMENTS_URL to the Publishing URL.

 Step 3) Run the script

-## There is other way to create a flusher node:
+## Installation Guide:

-Step 1) Download the SensingBusOS image in the following link:
+Step 1) Download the SensingBusOS image in the following link: https://www.dropbox.com/s/557oetnzkeg8mpv/SensingBusOS.gz?dl=0

 Step 2) Edit the file /etc/hotsapd/hostapd.conf.
 Change the variable wpa_passphrase to some password which it will be Wi-Fi's password.

+### Generate a key and certificate:

 Step 3) Follow the instructions of section "Running flusher script".